open-contracting/kingfisher-summarize/docs/cli/index.rst

 Command-line tools
 ==================

-The ``ocdskingfisher-views-cli`` script at the root of the repository provides access to a suite of command-line tools for :doc:`setting up<setup>` and :doc:`using<use>` Kingfisher Views.
+The ``manage.py`` script at the root of the repository provides access to a suite of command-line tools for :doc:`setting up<setup>` and :doc:`using<use>` Kingfisher Summarize.

 To see all available commands, change to the directory containing your copy of the repository, and run:

 .. code-block:: bash

-   python ocdskingfisher-views-cli --help
+   ./manage.py --help

 To see the help message for a specific command, run, for example:

 .. code-block:: bash

-   python ocdskingfisher-views-cli add-view --help
+   ./manage.py add --help

 You already covered the :doc:`setup` commands in :doc:`../get-started`. **Next step:** Learn the :doc:`use` commands.